analyserdmz/Pyllywood/README.md

 ### Contribution notes:
 - Some devices respond with 200 even if the path is wrong.
-- Some devices terminates the connection when a valid path with valid credentials is accessed with "DESCRIBE" request, not respecting RFC.
+- Some devices terminate the connection when a valid path with valid credentials is accessed with "DESCRIBE" request, not respecting RFC.
+If we want to find even more paths or more credentials, the connection have to be looped again and again.
 - Some devices require a valid username and password at first place, while others require a valid path.
 - Some devices respond with 401 when a valid path is found, while others respond with 403.
 - A complete RFC-respective conversation can be used to validate streams ("SETUP" and "PLAY" requests), but it doesn't seem to matter at all.
 I am using only "DESCRIBE" requests.